 *As an Amazon affiliate, I may get a small commission for purchases made through links in this post.

-To help your little one really master counting and number identification you want to make sure you check out one of our favorite activities: Punch Math.
+To help your little one really master counting and number identification you want to make sure you check out another one of our favorite activities: Punch Math.

 For some water play and counting get out those itsy bitsy pumpkins and write numbers 1-10 on the bottom of them in Sharpie.
 Fill up a container with water and stick them in so the numbers are hidden.

-On a large piece of cardboard make ten circles and draw 1-10 dots in each one.
+On a large piece of cardboard make ten circles and then draw 1-10 dots in each one.
 You can arrange like dice or any other way.

 Grab some scooping devices from the kitchen and have your children rescue the pumpkins and return them to the correct number.
-I told my kids that the pumpkins' Halloween magic is restored once all the pumpkins haven been rescued and returned safely to their numbers.

 Do you remember dot to dot activities where you'd start at one number and create a picture by following the numbers in order?